Orange-OpenSource/casskop/documentation/troubleshooting.md

 But the last one can't be scheduled because of insufficient cpu on k8s nodes.

-We can either add the wanted ressources in the k8s cluster or make a rollback.
+We can either add the wanted resources in the k8s cluster or make a rollback.

 #### Solution1: rollback adding the DC